 As the fourth largest community in Speyside, Buckie has a lot of amenities that support local communities.
 Buckie is a popular destination for shopping.
 The Victorian High Street is full of quirky independent shops showcasing the best of what Moray Speyside has on offer.

 Click the traffic light to filter by status:

-Founded in 1877, Strathlene Buckie Golf Club is the epitome of ancient antiquity when it comes to Scotland golf, as it’s one of the oldest golf clubs in the nation.
+Strathlene Buckie Golf Club was founded in 1877, and it is the epitome of ancient antiquity when it comes to Scotland golf, as it’s one of the oldest golf clubs in the nation.
 A cliff top links course, Strathlene is notable in that it combines modern with old.
-You’ll play recently redesigned holes that will give players a […]
+You’ll play recently redesigned holes that will […]

 The Granary is surrounded by farmland 1 km from the fishing village of Portgordon.
 It is private and suitable for Children to play games outdoors.
 The Granary offers spacious living with panoramic views of farmland.
 The large dining kitchen has a dishwasher, washing machine, drying racks and very large fridge/freezer.
 It also has a large […]